tobias-fritz/tobias-fritz/README.md

 ### About me

-I have a MSc student in Protein Biochemistry @ Stockholm University.
+I have a MSc in Protein Biochemistry @ Stockholm University.
 I am interested in computational biochemstry, biophysics, machine learning, data science and everything in-between.
 In my studies I focus on protein and membrane chemistry and biophysics.
 On this page you will find work related and leisurly programming!

 ### My tools and programming languages